Kelam - Mezhepler Tarihi

-The Perception of Angels in the Meccan and Medinan Periods According to the Revelation Process of the Qur’an
+The Perception of Angels During the Meccan and Medinan Periods According to the Chronology of Qurʾānic Revelation

 Kur’ân’ın Nüzûl Sürecine Göre Mekke ve Medine Dönemlerinde Melek Algısı